dgaydukov/cert-ocpjp11/files/CompileAndRun.md

 java --add-exports java.base/jdk.internal.misc=ALL-UNNAMED com.java.test.App
 ```

-5. Compile and Run with `--add-opens`: use this flag only if you require deep reflection
-You have this code to fetch private field from java class in private package
+5. Compile and Run with `--add-opens`: use this flag only if you require deep reflection - like this code to fetch private field from java class in private package:
 ```java
 package com.java.test;